-Dr. Deepak Khazanchi is Professor of Information Systems and Quantitative Analysis, Associate Dean for Academic Affairs, and Community Engagement and Internationalization Officer in the College of Information Science & Technology (IS&T) at the University of Nebraska at Omaha (UNO).
-Prior to becoming Associate Dean, he served as chair of the Information Systems & Quantitative Analysis department in the College of IS&T. He is also an affiliate faculty in UNO’s International Studies & Programs.
-He has served as a visiting faculty for the University of Agder (Kristiansand), Norway, University of International Business & Economics (Beijing), China and at the Management Center Innsbruck (Austria).
-Since 2017, he is affiliated as an adjunct professor (honorofic) with the University of Agder’s Center for Integrated Emergency Management (CIEM) and also has courtesy affiliations as a graduate faculty/scholar with the University of Central Florida and Sir Padmpat Singhania University (Udaipur), India.
-He serves on the Board of Management for the Sir Padmpat Singhania University (India) and the Executive Council for Bennett University (India).
+Dr. Deepak Khazanchi is Full Professor of Information Systems and Quantitative Analysis, Associate Dean for Academic Affairs, and Community Engagement and Internationalization Officer in the College of Information Science & Technology (IS&T), University of Nebraska at Omaha (UNO).
+Prior to becoming Associate Dean, he served as Chair of the Information Systems & Quantitative Analysis department in the College of IS&T. He is also an affiliate faculty in UNO’s International Studies & Programs and the Leonard and Shirley Goldstein Center for Human Rights (GCHR).
+He has served as a visiting/adjunct full professor with the Center for Integrated Emergency Management (CIEM) at the University of Agder (Kristiansand, Norway), University of International Business & Economics (Beijing, China), and Management Center Innsbruck (Innsbruck, Austria).
+Dr. Khazanchi currently serves on the Board of Management for the Sir Padmpat Singhania University (Udaipur, India) and the Executive Council for Bennett University (NOIDA, India).
+He is also an active advisor and external examiner for a number of universities around the world.

-Dr. Khazanchi’s current research interests are focused in the areas of virtual project management, virtual teams in crisis settings, disaster ehealth, project management best practices, B2B assurance services and risk analysis in extended enterprise environments, and the application of philosophy of science in computing disciplines.
+Dr. Khazanchi has published more than 100 articles in peer-reviewed journals, books, and conferences.
+Over the last two decades, he has received approximately $4 million in grant funding and donations from private foundations, corporations, federal, and state agencies to support his teaching, research and community engagement activities.
+Dr. Khazanchi’s current research interests are focused in the areas of virtual project management, virtual teams in crisis settings, health IT interventions, disaster ehealth, project management assurance, B2B assurance services and risk analysis in extended enterprise environments, research methods in IT, and the application of philosophy of science in computing disciplines.
 His research has been published in both practitioner and peer-reviewed journals such as The ISACA Journal, Communications of the Association of Information Systems (CAIS), Journal of the Association of Information Systems (JAIS), Electronic Markets, Decision Support Systems, Information Systems Management, Journal of Information Technology Management, ACM’s DATA BASE for Advances in Information Systems, Journal of Computer Information Systems, American Journal of Business, and Information Processing and Management.
 He has also presented his research at a number of national/international/regional peer-reviewed conferences.
 Dr. Khazanchi has given practitioner-oriented talks, seminars & workshops to companies and organizations in the USA, India and Norway on a variety of topics such as: “Beyond Innovation: Using Transformative Thinking as a part of our Daily Work”, “Issues in Global Project Management”, “Best Practices in IT project Management,” “Project Management Assurance”, and “Patterns of Effective Virtual Project Management.”

 Dr. Khazanchi arrived in academics after working in managerial and technical positions with responsibility for designing structures (bridges and buildings) and as a project engineer for a multinational construction project.
 He received the Ph.D. degree with a specialization in Management Information Systems from Texas Tech University.
 Prior to this, he earned the MBA degree from Southern Illinois University at Carbondale and obtained an undergraduate degree in Civil Engineering from the Indian Institute of Technology (IIT), Kharagpur (India).
 He can be reached via e-mail at email@example.com, his “web presence” is at https://dkhazanchi.com/ and @khazanchi on twitter.
 He is living his dream as an academic and enjoys any free time he has with his family.